Arokota/magichats/README.md

 	* Terraform launched with the `--var-file="variables.tfvars" file
 	* Profit

-There is a deprecated attempt extend the application's front end in order to allow for easy management of nodes through a simple and intuitive web interface in `magichats-web`.
-I have lost the time to work on this and have found that a bash script works fine for my purposes :).
-I have left the files there for historical purposes or if anyone would like to contribute.

 ## Inspiration

 A lot of these folk wrote really great blog posts that I definitely totally did not lift a couple of snippets here and there from.
 Overall I think it's a great excercise to build this out yourself rather than just using someone elses deployment scripts. *Shakes fisk at Ansible*